About Mange

 Ear mites, like fleas have gotten pretty resistant to over the counter pesticides, so don't be surprised if over the counter or home treatment fails.

 But your vet will have no problem in either diagnosing or successfully treating this problem with the new prescription medications available.
-At our clinic, treatment consists of through cleaning of the ears followed by ivermectic drops, followed by an application of Revolution.
+At our clinic, treatment consists of cleaning out the ears well, followed by ivermectin drops, followed by an application of Revolution.
 (Revolution is the flea control product that also cures ear mites, sarcoptic mange, kills intestinal worms, and prevents heartworm disease.)

 Demodex Mange